MicrosoftDocs/azure-docs/articles/backup/azure-kubernetes-service-cluster-backup.md

    :::image type="content" source="./media/azure-kubernetes-service-cluster-backup/retention-period.png" alt-text="Screenshot that shows selection of retention period.":::

-   You can also create additional retention rules to store backups that are taken daily or weekly to be stored for a longer duration.
+   You can also create additional retention rules to store backups for a longer duration that are taken daily or weekly.

    - **Default**: This  rule defines the default retention duration for all the operational tier backups taken.
 You can only edit this rule and  can’t delete it.